History of the School of Graduate Studies

 An established regional and national leader, it offers students a stimulating university environment, the state's largest library, the resources of its medical and law schools and research center, and a wide range of cultural and recreational opportunities.

-- Six years after its funding, the first class of eight students graduated in 1889.
+- 1889 - first class of eight undergraduate students graduated

 Harrison A. Bronson